What is an Employee Resource Group (ERG)?

 Overall, ERGs are an important tool for organizations looking to create a more diverse, inclusive, and supportive workplace culture.
 By providing a platform for employees to connect, collaborate, and advocate for their shared interests and experiences, ERGs can help to break down barriers and promote a sense of belonging and community within the workplace.

-Explaining the Purpose of an ERG
+The Purpose of an ERG

 ERGs or Employee Resource Groups are an essential component of any organization that values diversity, equity, and inclusion.
 They provide a platform for employees to come together and discuss issues that are important to them, share their experiences, and support each other.
 ERGs can be formed around various identities such as race, ethnicity, gender, sexual orientation, age, disability, and more.